2025 XTERRA World Cup

 Times, splits and points from the opening race of the series.

-Sloth Nielsen and Billouin Take Short Track Honours
+Sloth Nielsen and Paties Take Short Track Honours

 Jens Emil Sloth Nielsen opened his campaign with a dominant win in the fast-format race, his swim and run now seemingly matching the strength of his bike.
-Meanwhile, Billouin made a surprise move to the top of the podium after a near-flawless performance from Paties was overturned after the finish, leaving her with a DSQ.
+Meanwhile, Paties returned to the top of the podium with a near-flawless performance.
 The Dane and the Frenchwoman walk away with the lion’s share of points—and their names at the top of the leaderboard heading into the Full Distance race.

 Men's SHORT Track Results (Top 5)